Employer of Record

 Mercans stands out as a top Employer of Record in France for several compelling reasons:

-- Regulatory Compliance: Mercans strictly adheres to all regulatory standards set forth by the French Ministry of Labour and is compliant with Inspection du Travail.
+• Regulatory Compliance: Mercans strictly adheres to all regulatory standards set forth by the French Ministry of Labour and relevant French labor and social authorities.
 This ensures complete compliance with labor laws and social security requirements.

 Conclusion